MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 **The objective now is to minimize the difference in ordering between the human and the *reward model*.** In the image above, for example, you can see that the *reward model* and the human disagree on the ranking of the joke at human-decided rank 2.
 Based on differences like these, the *reward model* is optimized.
 As soon as this is deemed to be sufficiently achieved, the *reward model* is used to score the vast amounts of LLM-generated jokes.

 > [!NOTE]
-> **RLHF $\neq$ RL.** Consider RLHF to be more of a sophisticated finetuning approach, rather than a completely new training paradigm.
+> **RLHF $\neq$ RL as such.** Consider RLHF to be more of a sophisticated finetuning approach, rather than a completely new training paradigm.

 Ok.
 So what do we make of RLHF?<br>Let's look at the upsides and downsides of RLHF: